php-telegram-bot/core/README.md

 Bot aims to provide a platform where one could simply write a plugin and have interactions in a matter of minutes.
 The Bot can:
-- retrive update with webhook and by getUpdate methods.
+- retrive update with webhook and getUpdate methods.
 - supports all types and methods according to Telegram API (2015 October 8).
 - handle commads in chat with other bots.